flengyel/Zettel/README.md

 ## Purpose

-This repository documents the software, configuration files, scripts, templates, and documentation used with a private digital Zettelkasten vault, using inspectable artifacts rather than testimonial description alone.
+This repository documents the software, configuration files, scripts, templates, and documentation used with a private digital Zettelkasten vault, using inspectable artifacts.

 The repository contains source-controlled artifacts: the Markdown note format, reserved index-note scheme, Obsidian Templater templates, validation scripts, export support files, generated software inventory, and script documentation.

-The Wiki explains how those artifacts are used: software configuration, indexing conventions, examples, workflow notes, and methodological distinctions.
+The [Zettel Wiki](https://github.com/flengyel/Zettel/wiki) explains how those artifacts are used: software configuration, indexing conventions, examples, workflow notes, and methodological distinctions.

 ## Scope